algoverzum/problemset/topics/min-max/shortest-word/statement/statement.en.md

 ## Shortest Word
 You want to enter the treasury of an ancient civilization.
 During your adventures, you have already obtained the keyword list, but several words are on the list as misleading clues.
-Fortunately, you know the keyword is the shortest word on the list.
+Fortunately, you know the keyword is the shortest word on the list, if there are multiple shortest words, then the keyword is the one that appeared first.
 Find the keyword!

 ### Input
 The first line of the input contains a single integer: $N$